oarcscience/ith.oarc.science/lgbt/index.md

 murderers.
 These passages in the Epistles are the only three places where homosexuality is mentioned in the NT.
-Scholars consider these passages to be a reaction against Near Eastern Pagan, Hellenistic, and Roman society, which largely tolerated LGBT people and spirituality.
+Scholars consider these passages to be a reaction against Near Eastern Pagan, Hellenistic, and Roman society, which largely tolerated homosexual people and spirituality.
 Later, early Christian writers elaborated on Paul's themes.
-This led to centuries of persecution of LGBT people in Europe, often with concealed agendas related to political infighting or outright extortion.
+This led to centuries of persecution of homosexual people in Europe, often with concealed agendas related to political infighting or outright extortion.
 An early example of this was the Byzantine Emperor Constantine, who put in place discriminatory laws against homosexuals, and then proceeded to use those